cityjson/cjdb/README.md

 The user can choose to run the import with either the `-e/--skip-existing` option to skip existing objects or `--overwrite` to overwrite existing objects.
 This will slow down the import, but it will also ensure that repeated object cases are handled.

+## Contributors

+This project started as a group project in the [MSc Geomatics at TUDelft](https://geomatics.tudelft.nl/).
+The original code for the project is available at https://github.com/leoleonsio/cjdb, and the authors were:
+@#2cynthiacai56, @LanYan1110, @YitongXia, @Topher2k, @siebren014, @leoleonsio

+This version has been improved and will be maintained by @GinaStavropoulou and @hugoledoux.